 I admit it, I like beer and this is my “big” beer list – not every beer I’ve ever had, just the ones worth commenting about.
 A lot of friends ask me about this beer or that beer so I created this page for them – and me so I can remember what I like.
-I’m going to put notes out about all the interesting beers I taste.
+I’m going to put notes down about all the interesting beers I taste.
 I’ll try to keep it alphabetical – but sorry in advance if I screw that up.
 Hope you like it.
-I’ll evolve the page over time since I’m not sure how much detail I’ll put in for each brew.
 I’ll rate beers 1-5 with 5 being mind blowing good stuff.

 Abita Restoration Pale Ale – 4.6 (08/05/12)